khalidsalomao/SimpleHelpers.Net/docs/memorycache.md

 ---

 ### How to deal with *non-thread-safe* objects
 If you wish to use non-thread safe object instances, you can!
-Instead of using the `Get` methods, you **must** use the `Remove` method to atomically (safelly) get and remove the object instance from the cache.
+Instead of using the `Get` methods, you **must** use the `Remove` method to atomically (safely) get and remove the object instance from the cache.

 Project Information
 -------------------